wistia/wistia-open-docs/_posts/customizing-your-video.md

 {% post_image hashed_id: '2e45d0c67f1e99b430335b73c9a8fea3f0471534', class: 'center' %}

-You can place an email gate at any point of your video by adjusting the time stamp or dragging the waypoint to the exact frame you'd like it to appear on.
+You can place a Turnstile email gate at any point of your video by adjusting the time stamp or dragging the droplet to the exact frame you'd like it to appear on.
 Neato!

 ### Integrate Turnstile with an Email Provider